learn-co-students/ttt-7-valid-move-ruby-intro-000/README.md

 1. You must move to a position within the tic tac toe board.
 2. The position must be vacant, not currently taken by a player.

-In this lab, you'll build a method `valid_move?` that accepts a board and a position to check and returns `true` if the move is valid and `false` or `nil` if not.
+In this lab, you'll build a method `valid_move?` that accepts a board and an index to check and returns `true` if the move is valid and `false` or `nil` if not.
 A valid move means that the submitted position is:

 1. Present on the game board.
 2. Not already filled with a token.